Rob Refsnyder Player Props: Red Sox vs. Angels

 Rob Refsnyder At The Plate

-- Refsnyder is batting .182 with a home run and four walks.
+- Refsnyder has a home run and four walks while batting .148.

-- Refsnyder has gotten a hit in four of eight games this year, but he has no multi-hit games.
+- Refsnyder has a hit in four of nine games played this season (44.4%), but zero multi-hit games.

+- He has gone deep in one of nine games, and in 3.1% of his plate appearances.

-- He has scored in four of eight games so far this year.
+- He has scored in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.